-1. Attend an Environmental Farm Plan (EFP) workshop and complete the worksheets applicable to your farming operation.
-The EFP, is a self-assessment of your farm operation from an environmental perspective.
-The goal of the workshop is to raise awareness of potential environmental concerns you may not have considered and supports the intended program benefit of improving and protecting local water quality.
+Attend an Environmental Farm Plan workshop (EFP) by either in-person or participated virtually, and complete the worksheets applicable to your farming operation.
+The EFP is a self-assessment of your farm operation from an environmental perspective.
+The goal of the EFP is to raise awareness of potential environmental concerns you may not have considered and supports the intended program benefit of improving and protecting local water quality.
 The EFP is delivered locally by Ontario Soil and Crop Improvement Association in partnership with Ontario Ministry of Agriculture, Food and Rural Affairs.
 For details and workshop dates visit www.ontariosoilcrop.org.
-An alternate workbook may be provided if EFP workshops are not available.
-Contact the Rural Water Quality Program representative at your local Conservation Authority for more information.
+The EFP must be completed prior to grant payment, but may be done after your application is approved.

-- 2. Contact the Rural Water Quality Program representative at your local Conservation Authority to arrange a site visit.
-Staff are available to assist you with planning your project and applying to the program. - Grand River Conservation Authority ruralwater@grandriver.ca (519)-621-2761 - Long Point Region Conservation Authority watercare@lprca.on.ca (519)-842-4242 - Niagara Peninsula Conservation Authority info@npca.ca (905) 788-3135 - 3.
-Program staff will present your completed application to the Rural Water Quality Program Review Committee for consideration.
+- 1. Contact the Rural Water Quality Program representative at your local Conservation Authority for assistance with planning your project and applying to the program. - Grand River Conservation Authority ruralwater@grandriver.ca (519)-621-2761 - Long Point Region Conservation Authority watercare@lprca.on.ca (519)-842-4242 - Niagara Peninsula Conservation Authority info@npca.ca (905) 788-3135 - 2.
+Program staff will present your application to the Rural Water Quality Program Review Committee for consideration.
 The Review Committee consists of the Haldimand County Agricultural Advisory committee who will evaluate the project on its potential to protect and improve water quality.
-The Review Committee meets on a bimonthly basis and will review proposals as required. - 4.
-Once the project proposal has been reviewed and approved by the Rural Water Quality Program Review Committee, you will be notified in writing to proceed with the project. - 5.
-To be reimbursed for your approved project expenses, notify staff once the project is completed, paid for, and you have copies of all necessary receipts.
+The Review Committee meets on a bimonthly basis and will review proposals as required. - 3.
+Once the project proposal has been reviewed and approved by the Rural Water Quality Program Review Committee, you will be notified in writing to proceed with the project. - 4.
+To be reimbursed for your approved project expenses, notify staff once the project is completed, paid for, and you have copies of all receipts.
 A site inspection is required to confirm that the project is complete.
-At that time you can submit original invoices and proof of payment (invoice signed "paid in full" by contractor, a copy of the cancelled cheques or a bank statement) for all eligible project expenses to program staff. - 6.
+At that time you can submit copies of invoices and proof of payment (invoice signed "paid in full" by contractor, a copy of the cancelled cheques or a bank statement) for all eligible project expenses to program staff. - 5.
 Within 5 weeks of a site inspection that determines that the work is complete and satisfactory, your cost-share payment will be sent to you.
 If the project is delayed Conservation Authority staff must be made aware as funding may become unavailable.